flyncodes/wiki-content-test/staff/commands.md

   - It remembers how many punishments have occurred previously, so a higher level of punishment can be handed out in future.&#x20;

   - Hover over the glass panes to show specific punishments, clicking on them will hand out that punishment to the specified person.

+  - At the moment, it is not recommended to rollback a permanently banned person, in case they submit an appeal.
+It is suggested you wait a week to see if they submit an appeal or their ban length is adjusted, if they do not you should rollback their actions 60 days using CoreProtect.